-But as John looks for a lion image, he sees a lamb instead (verse 6).
-It is a grisly sight, indeed, for the lamb appears to have been slaughtered.
-This is the first occurrence of the lamb imagery in Revelation.
-It's as though the image has been kept for its dramatic entrance precisely until this point.
+But as John looks for a lion, he sees a lamb instead (verse 6).
+It is a grisly sight, for the lamb appears to have been slaughtered.
+This is the first occurrence of lamb imagery in Revelation.
+It’s as though the image has been kept for its dramatic entrance precisely until this point.

-The Lamb is Revelation's defining title for Christ.
+The Lamb is Revelation’s defining title for Christ.
 This lamb imagery, in turn, is connected to the Old Testament book of Isaiah.
 The imagery is central to the prophecy of the suffering servant in Isaiah 53.
 There the future sacrifice for sin is pictured as a lamb being led to the slaughter.
-Jesus, of course, fulfilled this prophecy.
-He was the Lamb of God sacrificed for the sins of the world.
+Jesus fulfilled this prophecy, for he was the Lamb of God sacrificed for the sins of the world.

 In the book of Revelation, this lamb metaphor has a double image.
-It tells us the slaughtered Lamb is coming a second time as the Word of God's wrath to demand the blood of all who oppose him (Revelation 6:16; 19:7, 9, 11-16).
+It tells us the slaughtered Lamb is coming a second time as the Word of God’s wrath to deal with all who oppose him (Revelation 6:16; 19:7, 9, 11-16).

 But Jesus Christ, the Lamb, first shed his own blood.
 That is what makes him worthy to open the scroll and reveal the message of the book of Revelation.
-The angelic hosts of heaven praise the Lamb, saying he is worthy to open the book's meaning because he was killed.
-With his blood he has "purchased men for God from every tribe and language and people and nation" (Revelation 5:9).
+The angelic hosts of heaven praise the Lamb, saying he is worthy to open the book’s meaning because he was killed.
+With his blood he purchased people for God “from every tribe and language and people and nation” (Revelation 5:9).

 Jesus’ death as the Lamb of God gained a victory over the cosmic powers in opposition to God.
 The Lamb of God defeated Satan, sin and the power of the grave.
 That is the message of Revelation 5: Jesus has won the victory over his enemies by sacrificing his life as the Lamb.
 Through this act he is worthy to return as the “Lion” to rule the nations.